Fulshear, Texas: Transportation

-Airports near Fulshear, located in unincorporated Fort Bend County, include Westheimer Air Park, Cardiff Brothers Airport, and Dewberry Heliport.
+Airports near Fulshear, located in unincorporated Fort Bend County, include Cardiff Brothers Airport and Dewberry Heliport.

 Area airports with commercial airline service include George Bush Intercontinental Airport and William P. Hobby Airport, both of which are in Houston.

 Arts and culture

-In 2011, the Fulshear Art Council (FAC), a non-profit 501c3 organization, was created to encourage and support the arts and arts education in Fulshear and the surrounding areas.
+In 2011, the Fulshear Art Council (FAC), a non-profit 501(c)(3) organization, was created to encourage and support the arts and arts education in Fulshear and the surrounding areas.
 The council began showcasing local artists and their artwork at events hosted in downtown Fulshear.
 These showcases now occur the first Tuesday of the month and are referred to as Arts and Drafts events.
 FAC changed its name to Arts Fulshear in 2012, and the organization began providing art and theater classes to local youth.
 In 2013, Arts Fulshear added adult art classes, and it began hosting the annual Fulshear Art Walk.

 In 2020, the Fulshear Historical Association (FHA), a non-profit 501c3 organization, was formed to preserve and share the history and heritage of Fulshear, Texas.
 It continues this work today by encouraging community collaboration through public opportunities for historical documentation and learning.